 88. If you could have any superpowers, what would it be and why?

-91. You are a research supervisor and you notice that one of your graduate students has been sleeping in the lounge area within the research facility, because your student is recent international student she cannot afford to rent a place of her own with her student stipend.
-You are aware that the facilities safety policies prohibit overnight stays.
+91. You are a research supervisor and you notice that one of your graduate students has been sleeping in the lounge area within the research facility because your student is a recent international student she cannot afford to rent a place of her own with her student stipend.
+You are aware that the facilities' safety policies prohibit overnight stays.
 How do you approach the student about this?